Chapter 32. Updating an existing system from sources

 # etcupdate -s /home/jdoe/netbsd/src

-Sometimes it's not possible have the sources around but you still want to update the configuration and startup files.
-The solution is to extract the desired distribution files (at least etc.tgz) and use the -b srcdir switch to tell etcupdate that we don't have the sources but only the official distribution sets.
+Sometimes it's not convenient to have the sources around but you still want to update the configuration and startup files.
+The solution is to feed etc.tgz (or xetc.tgz) to etcupdate via the -s tgzfile switch.

 The etcmanage perl script (available from pkgsrc/sysutils/etcmanage or as binary package) is an alternative to etcupdate.
 It should be used in the following way, in combination with postinstall(8):